DreamingRaven/nemesyst/docs/source/docker.rst

 Docker is a lightweight semi-vm that can help automate reproducibility, dependency management, deployment, and use of some code which is containerized.
 Considering the relative ease with which Docker is used, modified/adjusted, with only a minimal amount of code, it has quite a profound affect on work-flows, making really nightmarish scenarios much easier to handle.

-For docker installation you may need to look up instructions online but after installing docker and nvidia container toolkit, you will need not install anything further, and can instead rely on the Dockerfile and docker to install and manage dependencies from then on.
+For docker installation you may need to look up instructions online but after installing docker (minimum version 19.03) and nvidia container toolkit, you will need not install anything further, and can instead rely on the Dockerfile and docker to install and manage dependencies from then on.
 If you would like more automation/ to use docker-compose then please ensure you also have docker-compose installed.

 There are two avaliable versions of our Dockerfile: